adensur/gettingAndCleaningData/readme.md

 Part 1 creates manipulates the raw data to create a tidy data set for the questions 1-4 in the assignement.
 Part 2 creates a tidy data set for the question 5.

+The file "codebook.txt" is a modified version of the initial codebook, provided by the authors of the dataset.

+In the beginning of it, I describe the variables added by me and their meaning.

+Than there is a text from authors, describing the process of signal processing and features selection, modified to describe only the parts used in our final tidy data.

 #Part1:

 ##Creating a first tidy data set for questions 1-4